wizards-of-lua/wizards-of-lua/docs/_modules/Block.md

 ---
-title: All We Want to Know About a Block
+subtitle: All There is to Know About a Block
 name: Block
+layout: module
 properties:
   - name: name
     type: string